 - Independence, CA-get a ride to Independence (population 669).
 A resupply package may be mailed to the Post Office (see Tuolumne Meadows above for format but use this address: 101 S Edwards Street, Independence, CA 93526) or limited supplies may be purchased from the convenience store/gas station.
 Another option is to take the ESTA bus from Independence to the larger towns of Lone Pine or Bishop where the resupply options are greater.

 - Mt.
 Williamson Motel and Base Camp-take a zero day, get picked up and retrieve a mailed resupply at this Independence-based motel, known for their hiker-friendly service.
 They offer transportation to and from the trail, receive mailed resupply packages for anyone, whether overnight guest or not, laundry, fuel sales and bear canister rental.
+They will do what they can to assist hikers so I recommend that you give them a call if you have questions about how they can work within the Inyo rules.

 - Friend Assist-If you have a really good friend, perhaps they’d be willing to hike in from Onion Valley with supplies for you.
 They could meet you at Charlotte Lake (on the JMT) or you could meet them part way at beautiful Kearsarge Lakes.
 They would need to obtain a Kearsarge Pass Trail permit from Inyo National Forest for an overnight stay